Tiling dense hypergraphs: Dirac-type results for hypergraphs -- Proofs

 \begin{lemma} For any graph $F$, we have $\th_{1}^{}(\SpaF{F}) \leq 1- {1}/{\chi_{\crit}(F)}$. \end{lemma}

 We remark that \cref{lem:fractional-komlos} has already been proved by Hladk{\`y}, Hu and Piguet~\cite{HHP21}.
-For sake of completeness and because it also illustrates well how \cref{lem:linkgraph} is used, we present the full details.
+For the sake of completeness, we include the details.

-\begin{proof}[Proof of \cref{lem:fractional-komlos}] Consider an $m$-vertex graph $F$ with $k := \chi(F)$.
+\begin{proof}[Proof of \cref{lem:fractional-komlos}] Consider an $m$-vertex graph $F$ with $k = \chi(F)$.
 Trivially $\th_{1}^{}(\SpaF{F}) =~0$ when $k=1$.
-We proceed to show the lemma by induction on $k \geq 2$, assuming that the statement holds for smaller values.
-Set $\tau=\tau(F)$.
-Since we are aiming for a fractional matching in $H(F;G)$, we may assume that $F$ has a colouring with one \emph{small} part of relative size $\tau$ and $k-1$ \emph{big} parts of relative size $(1-\tau)/(k-1)$.
+We proceed to show the lemma by induction on $k \geq 2$, assuming that the statement holds for smaller values of $k$.
+By assumption, $F$ has a proper $k$-colouring whose smallest colour class has relative size $\tau=\tau(F)$.
+Since we are aiming for a fractional matching in $H(F;G)$, we may assume that $F$ has one \emph{small} colour class of relative size $\tau$ and $k-1$ \emph{big} colour classes of relative size $(1-\tau)/(k-1)$.
 (Otherwise, replace $F$ with a suitable disjoint union of $(k-1)!$ copies of $F$.)
-Let $U$ be one of the big parts, and set $F'=F \sm U$ with $m' = v(F')$.
-It follows that $\chi'(F)=k-1$ and
+Let $U$ be one of the big colour classes, and set $F'=F \sm U$ with $m' =v(F')$.
+Recalling that $\chi_{\crit}= ({k-1})/({1-\tau})$, this gives